- 1 Who Is At Fault When a Pedestrian Is Injured?

-If the car that hit you has $50,000 No-Fault insurance coverage and you also own a car with $50,000 No-Fault insurance coverage, when the first policy runs out of money, you may be able to receive $50,000 additional coverage from your own policy.
+If the car that hit you has $50,000 No-Fault insurance coverage and either you or your relative also own a car with $175,000 No-Fault insurance coverage, when the first policy runs out of money, you can receive up to another $125,000 additional coverage from your or your relative’s policy.

 “Legally Serious” Injury